More than a Four-Legged Friend: The Benefits of Animal-Assisted Interventions

 A - F (Traditional)

-• Apply academic skills and knowledge to address a community need, issue, or problem (service-learning).
+Students will apply academic skills and knowledge to address a community need, issue, or problem (service-learning), and consider and incorporate perspectives and feedback from group members and other collaborators.

 Topical Outline